AndriusSton/Sudoku/readme.md

 # The Sudoku game project

 ## Grid generation
 App generates 9x9 sudoku grid with a selected difficulty level.
+Grid generation is based on backtracking-like algorithm.
+The grid generated is just an 81 size array of numbers 0-9.
 The levels are hardcoded:
  * EASY (20 empty cells);
  * MEDIUM (40 empty cells);
  * HARD (50 empty cells).
-The generation is based on backtracking-like algorithm.
-The grid generated is just an 81 size array of numbers 0-9.

  ## Endpoints
 There are five endpoints/services.
 In depth docs of endpoints TBD.